szgaljic/f6/content/docs/foundations/dependency.md

 ## What is Dependency?

 **Dependency** refers to any component, system, or service that a solution relies on to function.
-The challenge lies in defining what we mean by the "solution."
+The challenge is defining what we mean by the "solution."
 The end product seen by stakeholders and users is the result of a symphony of interconnected components stitched together into a cohesive system.
 In this context, a dependency is something that is less core to the solution's identity, and is more a composable feature that _enables_ the solution.

 {{% callout note %}}
 A **dependency** is anything that the solution relies upon but is not part of its core identity or directly owned.
 {{% /callout %}}

 Understanding dependencies requires framing them within a specific context.
+For example, in the context of an e-commerce platform, a custom-built recommendation engine may be part of its core identity, while a third-party payment gateway like Stripe would be considered a dependency.

-By agreeing on the "core identity" of a solution, you can determine what lies outside it and consider those as dependencies.
+By agreeing on the “core identity” of a solution, you can determine what lies outside it and consider those as dependencies.

+### Dependency Classification

+When classifying something as a _dependency_ it can be helpful to evaluate it along two key axes: **Ownership** and **Depth**.

+**Ownership** refers to who controls the dependency and how much influence or authority your team or organization has over it.
+The axis ranges from:

+- **Internal:** Dependencies that are owned, built, or directly managed by your team or organization.
+These offer more flexibility and control over changes but require ongoing maintenance and expertise.
+- **External:** Dependencies provided by third parties, such as SaaS platforms, open-source libraries, or APIs.
+These are convenient and reduce the operational burden but limit customization and are subject to external constraints (e.g., vendor priorities, licensing changes).

+{{% callout note %}}
+**Internal dependencies** align closely with your team’s goals but require resource investment to build and maintain, whereas **external dependencies** offer speed and efficiency but can introduce risks like vendor lock-in or opaque updates.
+{{% /callout %}}

+**Depth** refers to how deeply ingrained the dependency is within your system—essentially, how coupled it is to your workflows, architecture, or business logic.
+This ranges from:

+- **Shallow:** Dependencies that are lightly coupled and relatively easy to replace or remove.
+These might include standalone tools, integrations, or utility libraries.
+- **Deep:** Dependencies that are tightly integrated into your core workflows, architecture, or decision-making processes.
+Replacing these can be challenging, costly, and risky.
+Key Considerations for Depth:

+{{% callout note %}}
+**Shallow dependencies** are easier to manage and replace but may lack the robustness or specificity required for deeper integration, whereas **deep dependencies** provide essential functionality but require careful planning and risk management to avoid technical debt or future bottlenecks.
+{{% /callout %}}

 ### Examples of Dependency

-Classifying something as a _dependency_ requires nuance, but it can be helpful to evaluate it along two key axes: **scope** and **level**.

-**Scope** refers to ownership—ranging from internal (within your team or organization) to external (outside your organization).
-Internal dependencies offer more direct control, as they can be modified or updated according to your needs.
-External dependencies, on the other hand, are owned by third parties, such as SaaS providers.
-Changes to these external dependencies are typically subject to the priorities of the provider, balancing the needs of all their customers.

-**Level** relates to the size or complexity of the dependency.
-High-level dependencies encompass holistic services, platforms, or distributed workflows.
-Low-level dependencies, in contrast, are more granular and technical, such as tools, frameworks, or libraries.
-While this classification isn’t rigid, it provides a useful framework for understanding dependencies.

 Every organization is different but the the following diagram illustrates a few possible examples: